Amna-Hassan04/Amna-Hassan04.github.io/content/authors/admin/_index.md

 ## About Me

 I am a final-year Computer Science student at the University of Engineering and Technology, Taxila (GPA 3.6/4.0).
-My research interests lie at the intersection of Artificial Intelligence, Natural Language Processing, Human-Computer Interaction, and AI for Healthcare & Accessibility.
+My research interests span Artificial Intelligence, Systems, and Security, with applications in Healthcare, Accessibility, and Networking.

-I have experience in both applied research (UC Irvine research mentorship, fracture detection using CNNs, automated Unity game template generation) and community leadership (trainer for 25,000+ students in AI development, open-source project administrator).
+I bring a balance of applied research, systems-level project development, and community leadership.
+My experiences include research at UC Irvine on AI in game development, deep learning for medical imaging, large-scale open-source software leadership, and practical projects in systems, compilers, and security-driven design.

-I am currently preparing to pursue a fully funded PhD in Fall 2026 and seek opportunities to contribute to impactful research in AI and assistive technologies.
+I am preparing to pursue a fully funded PhD in Fall 2026 and am open to working across AI, systems, networking, and security domains, with the goal of advancing technologies that are both innovative and impactful.